romanowski/blog/kleisli2.md

 }
 ```

 The fancy `~>` type used in `transform` behaves exactly like a generalized map that can transform one monad into another, irrespective of type of a value the monad carries inside.
-BTW what a fine example of higher-order polymorphism.
+BTW, what a fine example of higher-order polymorphism.
 And `transform` is very simple to use:

 [Code](https://github.com/VirtusLab/kleisli-examples/blob/c53c66cfb091e11611dcf46e0b775f395264b537/src/main/scala/org/virtuslab/blog/kleisli/ProductionLotsService.scala)